MicrosoftDocs/visualstudio-docs/docs/ide/reference/accessibility-tips-and-tricks.md

   - "zh-tw"
 ---
 # Accessibility Tips and Tricks
-[!INCLUDE[vsprvs](../../code-quality/includes/vsprvs_md.md)] includes built-in accessibility features so you can easily work from the keyboard and use screen readers or other assistive technology devices.
-The topic includes some suggestions for optimizing [!INCLUDE[vsprvs](../../code-quality/includes/vsprvs_md.md)] for accessibility as well as some useful shortcut key combinations.
+Visual Studio includes built-in accessibility features so you can easily work from the keyboard and use screen readers or other assistive technology devices.
+The topic includes some suggestions for optimizing Visual Studio for accessibility as well as some useful shortcut key combinations.
+Shortcut key combinations enable you to perform tasks in Visual Studio by using the keyboard.

 > [!NOTE]
 >  The dialog boxes and menu commands you see might differ from those described in Help depending on your active settings or edition.
 To change your settings, choose **Import and Export Settings** on the **Tools** menu.
 For more information, see [Personalize the Visual Studio IDE](../../ide/personalizing-the-visual-studio-ide.md).